namakala/medication-trend/docs/article.pdf.md

 ### Source of data
 :::

-All data in this study originated from the University of Groningen IADB.nl, a dynamic pharmacy database containing prescription data since 1994 which still grows expansively.
-The database covers approximately 128 community pharmacies serving over one million patients and was accessed on the 20^th^of September, 2023.
+All data in this study originated from the University of Groningen IADB.nl, a dynamic pharmacy database containing prescription records since 1994.
+The database covers approximately 128 community pharmacies serving over one million patients and was accessed on the 20^th^ of September 2023.
+In the Netherlands, the primary route of obtaining prescription medications is through community pharmacies, as physicians issue prescriptions that are almost exclusively dispensed in these settings.
+Consequently, the database provides a comprehensive longitudinal record for each individual, supported by high patient-pharmacy commitment.
 All patients are recorded in the database, irrespective of health care insurance, where the prescription rates, age, and gender are generalizable to represent the Netherlands [@Visser2013].
-The database offers a longitudinal record, where each individual has a uniquely anonymized tracking identifier.
-All records contain fields on the date of medication dispensing, its quantity, dose regimen, number of days prescribed, prescribing physicians, and the Anatomical Therapeutic Chemical (ATC) code.
-Except for the over the counter drugs and medication dispensed during hospitalization, all medication records for each patient are complete, mainly due to high patient-pharmacy commitment in the Netherlands.
+Each record includes the dispensing date, quantity, dose regimen, number of days prescribed, prescribing physician, and the corresponding Anatomical Therapeutic Chemical (ATC) code.
+Medication dispensed during hospitalization and over-the-counter drugs are not captured, but prescription medication records in community pharmacies are otherwise complete.

 This analysis includes daily drug administration from a static cohort of adults aged 18 to 65 years and prescribed anxiolytics or antidepressants at least once in the period 2018-2022.
+For this study, only a subset of the database was used to construct the DPN: anonymized patient identifiers, age, prescription start and end dates, and ATC codes.
+No additional individual-level data were included to align with internal research data management regulations.
+Other demographic or clinical information available in the database was not extracted.

 ## Graph theory